hunter-volkman/viam-video-playback/README.md

 # Video Stream Module
-A Viam module which uses a Producer-Consumer architecture to achieve high frame rates.
-A single producer thread handles hardware-accelerated video decoding and places frames into a queue.
-A pool of consumer threads takes frames from the queue and performs JPEG encoding in parallel, preventing the decoding pipeline from stalling.
+A Viam module for replaying a local video file as a high-performance live stream (for tests).

 ## Model viam:video-stream:replay
-This model implements the rdk:component:camera API by decoding and streaming a video file.
+This model implements the `rdk:component:camera` API by decoding and streaming a video file.

 ### Configuration